 One important criterion of success stipulated by the Federal Government's space strategy is the extent to which space technologies are being commercially exploited.
 This policy aims at a whole range of fields of action, resulting, firstly, from extending the commercial exploitation of satellite data, and secondly, from applying space technologies in other sectors.
 A great variety of target groups that must be addressed in this context:

-The Space Administration plans to expand its activities in all three areas.
+The German Space Agency plans to expand its activities in all three areas.
 Spaceflight, beyond being important to industry, science and politics in its own right, has always been a rich source of innovations and spin-offs, given that the extreme conditions prevailing in space fire up the creativity of engineers and scientists to the utmost.

 Promoting technology developments and innovations and preparing their translation into marketable products or services is an increasingly important planning task in Germany's Space Programme.
 The intention is to see concrete applications derived from space technology to benefit as many industrial sectors and users as possible.